Dean's Scholars Curriculum

 Summary

-• Write up 30-page senior thesis from research conducted the past summer
+• Write a 30-page senior thesis using data collected over the summer

 • Scholars cannot study abroad during this semester